-Acknowledgements: We thank all the parents who shared their experiences with us.
+Acknowledgements The authors thank all the parents who shared their experiences with us.
 Their contribution to the research is invaluable.
 We are grateful to all the staff at UK support groups for their help with recruitment.

-Contributors: KW, CG, BY and LF conceived and designed the research.
+Contributors KW, CG, BY and LF conceived and designed the research.
 KW performed the interviews.
-KW, LF, and BY analyzed the data.
-KW, CG, BY and LF, contributed to the design of materials and analysis tools.
-KW, BY, CG LF, RA, IA, SM and HH wrote the paper.
+KW, LF and BY analysed the data.
+KW, CG, BY and LF contributed to the design of materials and analysis tools.
+KW, BY, CG, LF, RA, IA, SM and HH wrote the paper.
 All authors read and approved the final manuscript.

-Funding and independence: This work was supported by Wellcome Trust, grant number WT095874MF.
-The researchers are independent from funders.
-Funders and sponsors (The University of Liverpool) had no role in the design; collection, analysis and interpretation of data; in the writing of the report; and in the decision to submit the article for publication.
+Funding This work was supported by the Wellcome Trust, grant number WT095874MF.
+The researchers are independent from the funders.
+The funders and sponsors (The University of Liverpool) had no role in the design; collection, analysis and interpretation of data; in the writing of the report; and in the decision to submit the article for publication.
 All authors had full access to all of the data in the study and can take responsibility for the integrity of the data and the accuracy of the data analysis.